Leo-Bikuri/Leo-Bikuri/README.md

-# Hi there, I'm Bikuri, Leo Bikuri 👋
+# Hello there, Leo Bikuri 👋

 ## I'm a Student, Student, Student, and Developer